 10. Homemade Chinese 5 Spice

 There’s nothing like making your own homemade Chinese 5 spice, after all, it is the best substitute.
-The flavour combinations listed above make a close match, but homemade spice blends create an exact copy.
+The flavour combinations in my suggestions above make a close match, but homemade spice blends create an exact copy.

-If you want to know how to make your own Chinese 5 spice from scratch, then check out the recipe below!
+If you want to know how to make your own Chinese 5 spice from scratch, then I’ve written my go-to recipe below!

 Chinese 5 Spice Ingredients

-TIP: Buy all these ingredients grounded, this way you only need to mix the powders together instead of grounding it.
+TIP: I like to buy all these ingredients grounded, this way I only need to mix the powders together instead of grounding it.

 - 1 Cinnamon Stick (1 tbsp grounded): Most cinnamon sticks sold in the UK are the Chinese Cassia cinnamon sticks.